 The Better Bus Program incorporates the work contained in the NextGen Bus Plan and ties closely with several initiatives in the Customer Experience Plan.
 The first phase of the NextGen Bus Plan was rolled out in December 2020, and subsequent phases will be completed in 2021.
 NextGen is restructuring the bus network to be more relevant to today's travel patterns, provide more frequent service on key corridors, particularly off-peak, and improve the speed of service via supportive infrastructure such as the new 5th and 6th Street bus-only lanes in Downtown LA.
 Metro recognizes, however, that more needs to be done to realize a high quality bus system, including more frequent service, improved on-time performance, bus stop seating, shelter and lighting, better security, improved cleanliness, and reliable real-time information.
 Better Bus will advance the work on these additional aspects of service quality beyond what was contemplated in NextGen.

-The Board-adopted Customer Experience (CX) Plan also places bus-related improvements front and center, to reflect the large majority of Metro's riders who take the bus.
-The CX Plan set the stage for the launch of the Better Bus Program by outlining 25 bus-specific recommendations that are planned or underway, led by various departments across Metro that are a part of the Better Bus Team.
+The Board-adopted Customer Experience (CX) Plan focuses on providing dignified trip experiences for all riders while emphasizing the need to prioritize bus-related improvements, to reflect the large majority of Metro's riders who take the bus.
+The CX Plan set the stage for the launch of the Better Bus Program by outlining 38 bus-specific recommendations that are planned or underway, led by various departments across Metro that are a part of the Better Bus Team.
 Better Bus is housed in the Office of the CEO and led by the Customer Experience Executive Officer, and the initiative enjoys active participation from all corners of the agency.